 I’ll even have to pick up a new Stainless King for this experiment too because I totally lost my old mug a couple of years back.

-And for those that didn’t watch the video note that after 8:15 boiling water sealed in the Thermos mug measured at 134 degrees, a temperature I would still consider to be a good coffee drinking temp.
+And for those that didn’t watch the video note that after eight hours and fifteen minutes boiling water sealed in the Thermos mug still measured at 134 degrees, a temperature I would still consider to be a good coffee drinking temp.